Surya-Kaliappan/prodigy/stopwatch/README.md

 # Stopwatch Application - A Flutter Project

-This project is a modern, highly animated, and fully-featured stopwatch application built with Flutter.
-It's designed to be a visually engaging and user-centric tool for timekeeping, featuring a dynamic UI that is both beautiful and functional.
-The application supports both light and dark modes and includes a comprehensive settings panel for user customization.
+This is a modern, highly animated, and cross-platform stopwatch application built with Flutter.
+It was developed as the third task (Task 3) during my Developer Internship at **Prodigy InfoTech**.
+The app provides a dynamic, user interface and performs standard stopwatch functions, including lap and split timing, with a focus on a professional and visually engaging user experience.

 ## 📸 Screenshots